zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** UpdateLDAPProvider([UpdateLDAPProviderRequest](#updateldapproviderrequest))
 [UpdateLDAPProviderResponse](#updateldapproviderresponse)

-Change an existing ldap identity provider on the instance
+Change an existing LDAP identity provider on the instance